google-developer-training/advanced-android-kotlin-notifications/README.md

 ---------------

 1. Download
-2. Swtich to start branch
+2. Switch to start branch
 3. Run the app.